Your domicile determines your tax status.

 If the alien is nonresident, he is subject to a substantially different tax regime:

-(1) Does not pay any U.S. income tax on his foreign-source income except under very limited
+(1) Does not pay any U.S. income tax on his foreign-source income except under very limited circumstances.

 (2) Pays U.S. income tax at regular rates on any income that is effectively connected with the conduct of a U.S. trade or business.